 Today’s blog is written by Dr. Tina L. Ligon, Archivist at the National Archives in College Park, Maryland Black women have a long history of work in the United States.
 They have toiled in hot fields, cared for other people’s children, cleaned homes, worked in factories, taught in poorly funded schools, and held numerous professional […]

 Today’s blog is written by Alexis Hill, Assistant Registrar in the Exhibits Division at the National Archives in College Park, Maryland.
 February 12, 2014 marked the 105th anniversary of the National Association for the Advancement of Colored People (NAACP).
 Founded in 1909, by a diverse group of people, which included educator W. E. B. […]

-Posted by Ligon on September 24, 2013, under Civil Rights, RG 48 Records of the Office of the Secretary of the Interior, RG 60 General Records of the Department of Justice.
+Posted by Ligon on February 18, 2014, under Civil Rights, Lynching, RG 60 General Records of the Department of Justice.

 Subscribe to email updates